Arthur Honegger: Style

 The apparent simplicity of some passages of his music masks the work he did on each passage of his major works in the sense of objectivity, i.e. the strictly musical coherence of the piece: everything depends on it, including the complexity of the techniques, which, according to him, should only be pushed if necessary, as in Horace Victorieux (1921), "his most radical and daring masterpiece", or in his symphonies.
 The complexity and, above all, the interest of his main compositions lies in the work of relative objectivity.
 He often played on the scope of the subjects he dealt with.
 He sought to reach a profound and universal dimension of humanity.
 This is why his religious works (he was a Protestant) go beyond the strict framework of religion to reach a more universal and human dimension.
 This explains the success of Joan of Arc at the stake, for example.
 This did not stop him from sometimes being more concerned with reacting to the culture of his time, as in Pacific 231 (1923), for example, where Honegger was nevertheless careful not to fall into the anecdote of noise music.

 Legacy

-Honegger was pictured on the Swiss twenty franc banknote (eighth series), issued October 1996 and replaced in 2017.
+Honegger was pictured on the Swiss twenty franc banknote (eighth series), issued in October 1996 and replaced in 2017.

 Honegger's symphonic movement Rugby was recorded with him conducting the Paris Symphony Orchestra in a 1929 electrical recording.
 Many of Honegger's recordings as conductor of his music have been reissued on CD by Pearl and Dutton.

 The ice hockey player Doug Honegger is his grandnephew.